lcampbell-rewst/docs.rewst.help/community-corner/agent-smith/README.md

 * **Secure CI/CD:** Ensures security and validity with automated builds, cryptographic signing, and SHA256 hashing.
 * **Seamless Integration:** Waits for JSON messages, fitting effortlessly into existing automations.

+### Architecture:
+* Agent Smith relies on the Microsoft [Azure IoT Hub](https://learn.microsoft.com/en-us/azure/iot-hub/iot-concepts-and-iot-hub) for the majority of the heavy lifting.
+  * The setup process will create an IoT hub instance in **your** top-level Azure environment.
+  * All Agents will become registered devices in your top-level IoT Hub, and their connection properties remain within that instance.
+  * Agent installation sets the organization id for the Agent to be registered with so that workflows can identify agents according to their Rewst organization.
+* Agents will establish a connection to your IoT Hub instance for receiving messages triggered by Rewst workflows.
+These messages will contain IDs that refer to specific workflow executions that expect shell code to be executed.
+* The results of shell code will be sent directly back to Rewst via webhook (HTTP POST) to the workflow executions for processing.
+* This combination of discrete one-way communication channels separates the message data, removing the requirement for the IoT Hub to have visibility to resulting data.
+The data is sent only direct to the workflow that requires it via a direct `POST` to an ephemeral URL.

+### Requirements:
+* You will need to obtain your own Microsoft Azure subscription, and integrate it to Rewst at your top-level organization.
+You can refer to our documentation [here](https://docs.rewst.help/documentation/integrations/cloud/microsoft-cloud-integration-bundle).
+* Follow the setup instructions [here](https://docs.rewst.help/community-corner/agent-smith/agent-smith-configuration-overview)

 {% hint style="info" %}
 **Zero Cost, Zero Guarantees.** While we're confident Agent Smith won't cause any tech havoc, please ensure you'll be able to test in a lab environment first.
 {% endhint %}